6th ARF & Heli Japan 2017

 Download the Call for Papers for the full details.

-Abstracts should be two pages in length, document key results and conclusions, and include background data, summarized figures and illustrations to be used, with enough details to ensure an adequate evaluation of the scope, quality, significance, and immediate benefit of the paper.
+Abstract should be written within 200 words on the abstract submission page directly.
+They should document key results and conclusions; include background data, summarized figures and illustrations to be used, with enough details to ensure an adequate evaluation of the scope, quality, significance, and immediate benefit of the paper.
 Papers should not include sensitive or classified data, and must be submitted to ARF/Heli Japan website.

 - General Chair: Dr. Takashi Aoyama, Japan Aerospace Exploration Agency, email@example.com

 - Chair of Executive Committee: Mr. Noboru Kobiki, Japan Aerospace Exploration Agency, firstname.lastname@example.org

 - Technical Chair: Dr. Yasutada Tanabe, Japan Aerospace Exploration Agency, email@example.com

 Notification to Authors: June 5, 2017